jsvine/waybackpack/README.md

 ## Support

 Waypackback is written in pure Python, depends only on [`requests`](docs.python-requests.org), and should work wherever Python works.
-Should be compatible with both Python 2 and Python 3.
+Requires Python 3.3+.

 ## Thanks